openxrlab/xrapi/README.md

 The augmented reality system on mobile devices consists of modules such as real-time tracking and positioning, scale estimation, landmark recognition and tracking, 3D reconstruction, illumination estimation, face alignment, gesture recognition etc.

 XRAPI includes the following interface modules:
-* Real-time tracking and positioning: Use input data from mobile devices to calculate 6DoF pose.
+* Real-time 6DoF pose tracking: Use input data from mobile devices to calculate 6DoF pose.
 * Illumination estimation: Use video streams to calculate illumination information.
 * Scale estimation: Use input data to calculate scale information about the physical world.
 * Marker recognition and tracking: Marker recognition and tracking based on video streams.